 Was Khamenei killed?

-Yes — according to both Western and Iranian reporting, Supreme Leader Ali Khamenei was killed in the first wave of strikes on February 28, 2026, along with several senior military and political officials.
+Yes — per Western and Iranian reporting, Supreme Leader Ali Khamenei was killed in the first wave of February 28, 2026 strikes, along with several senior IRGC and political figures.
+The decapitation strike has been legally disputed under the Ford executive order against assassination and strategically compared to the January 3, 2020 Soleimani killing.

 Did Iran close the Strait of Hormuz?

 Yes.
-Iran closed the Strait in retaliation, disrupting roughly 20% of global seaborne oil transit for the duration of the conflict.
-It has since partially reopened under international monitoring.
+Iran closed the Strait in retaliation to the February 2026 strikes, disrupting roughly 20% of global seaborne oil transit for the duration of the 40-day campaign.
+It has since partially reopened under multinational monitoring.
+Iran also struck Al Udeid Air Base in Qatar on June 23, 2025 in the first-phase retaliation.

 How many missiles did Iran fire at Israel?

-About 80 on day one, 60 on day two, 30 on day three, then declining to 10–20 per day as Iranian launch capabilities were degraded.
-Final totals across the 40-day campaign are still being tallied.
+About 80 on day one of the February 2026 campaign, 60 on day two, 30 on day three, then 10–20 per day as Iranian launch capabilities were degraded.
+Arrow 3 and David's Sling intercepted at a reported 80–90% rate.
+Final totals across the 40 days are still being tallied.

 When did the ceasefire start?

 April 8, 2026 — after 40 days of sustained combat.
-The ceasefire was brokered through Gulf Arab states, the UN Security Council, and back channels that have not been fully disclosed.
+Brokered through Gulf Arab states, Qatari mediation, the UN Security Council, and back channels that have not been fully disclosed.
+The June 2025 precursor had its own ceasefire (June 24, 2025) that held for roughly eight months.

 Was Iran really close to a nuclear weapon?